1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 This database is updated weekly and designed for multiple use cases:

-For Sales & Business Development Teams: Contact startups within 30 days of funding announcements when budgets are freshest.
+For Sales & Business Development Teams: Contact Israel startups within 30 days of funding announcements when budgets are freshest.
 Israeli companies often have established US operations and purchasing processes ready for international vendors.
 Learn how to sell to recently funded startups.

 For Investors & VCs: Track emerging trends in the world’s most concentrated startup ecosystem, identify co-investment opportunities with leading Israeli VCs, monitor competitive landscapes, and discover high-potential companies across all stages.